1) What is the purchase procedure?

 drivers, butlers, and health/spa workers since their services are complimentary.

 The submarine can operate 12 hours on one battery charge.
-That means on a weekend cruise all 50 condo owners can take a 30-minute 2-person dive as deep as 1,000 feet.
+That means on the monthly cruise all 32 condo owners can take a 30-minute 2-person dive as deep as 1,000 feet.

 No. You will need your own cell phone service for calls.

 Yes.
-However, HOA rules may prevent you from renting it to them.
+However, LLC rules may prohibit you from renting it to them.

 Yes.
-Certain gift shop, healthcare, grooming, and snack items will be available.
+A gift shop, clothing, jewelry, food, and various sundries will be available.

 36) What happens when a hurricane approaches?

 The good news is, we simply move out of the way.
-We know days in advance that
+We know well in advance that

 a major hurricane is approaching.
-Larga Vida can be over 200 miles away in 24 hours.
+Caribe Explorer can be over 200 miles away in 24 hours.